examol-corp/pytest-checklist/README.md

 This package adds a couple new options to the `pytest` CLI:

+`--checklist-disabled` (default `False`)

+When this is given will explicitly disable this plugin from all collection and reporting.
+Useful for running non-unit tests.

 `--checklist-collect=STR` (default `src`)

 This explicitly indicates to collect target coverage results.
 If not specified,